Ultimate WordPress Security Guide for 2026

 Any time you suspect unauthorized entry, update your WordPress salts and security keys.
 It strengthens your defenses against session hijacking.

 An SSL certificate makes this encryption possible.
 It verifies and secures your site’s connection.
-When you have an SSL certificate, your website URL changes from http:// to https://, and you’ll see a padlock icon in the URL bar.
+When you have an SSL certificate, your website URL changes from http:// to https://.
 This reassures visitors that their data is safe, boosting their trust in your site.

 malcare https